-SOURCES: Fiscal 2008-2012, Office of the Comptroller; fiscal 2013, Executive Office for Administration and Finance.
+SOURCES: Fiscal 2009-2012, Office of the Comptroller; fiscal 2013 and 2014, Executive Office for Administration and Finance.

-- (1) Totals may not add due to rounding. - (2) Based on the revised December 4, 2012 estimate of the Executive Office for Administration and Finance of \$21.496 billion. - (3) The fiscal year 2012 budget adopted changes to the Workforce Training Fund, which annually is funded through employer contributions for workforce training initiatives for incumbent workers in the private sector.
-Beginning in fiscal 2012 the WTF will not be subject to annual appropriation and the employer contributions are transferred directly to the WTF after their collection. - (4) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (5) Fiscal 2008 through fiscal 2009 included program administration. - (6) Starting in fiscal 2010 Post Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - (7) Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above. - (8) Consists largely of appropriations from previous years, authorized to be expended in current years.
+- (1) Totals may not add due to rounding. - (2) Based on the budgetary tax revenue estimate of \$22.452 billion (\$22.334 billion consensus estimate, adjusted for budgeted revenue enhancements, the Amazon agreement and FAS109 delay based on the fiscal 2014 budget approved by the Governor on July 12, 2013, pending disposition of gubernatorial vetoes by the Legislature). - (3) The fiscal year 2012 budget adopted changes to the Workforce Training Fund, which annually is funded through employer contributions for workforce training initiatives for incumbent workers in the private sector.
+Beginning in fiscal 2012 the WTF will not be subject to annual appropriation and the employer contributions are transferred directly to the WTF after their collection. - (4) Inter-fund Transfers from Non-budgeted Funds and Other Sources include profits from the State Lottery, transfer of tobacco settlement funds to allow their expenditure, abandoned property proceeds as well as other inter-fund transfers. - (5) Fiscal 2009 included program administration. - (6) Starting in fiscal 2010 Post Employment Benefits include budgeted pension transfers and State Retiree Benefit Trust Fund. - (7) Transfers of approximately \$133.4 million in fiscal 2010 are included in "Other Program Expenditures" above. - (8) Consists largely of appropriations from previous years, authorized to be expended in current years.